Saint Levant: Musical career

-Before taking on the name Saint Levant (a pun on "Yves Saint Laurent" and "Levant"), Abdelhamid wrote "Jerusalem Freestyle" and "Nirvana in Gaza", both of which discussed political issues.
+Before taking on the name Saint Levant (a pun on French luxury fashion brand Yves Saint Laurent and his native Levant region), Abdelhamid wrote "Jerusalem Freestyle" and "Nirvana in Gaza", both of which discussed political issues.
 Around the same time, he began posting videos on TikTok in which he discussed Palestinian history, as well as commentary on toxic masculinity in Arab culture.

-In November 2022, Saint Levant released his trilingual rap track "Very Few Friends", which was streamed approximately 2 million YouTube views in one month.
+In November 2022, Saint Levant released his trilingual (English, French, and Arabic) rap track "Very Few Friends", which was streamed approximately 2 million YouTube views in one month.
 The song soon became popular on TikTok and Instagram, as well as on Spotify, where it peaked at number 1 in nineteen countries and number 2 in the United States, and reached number 2 on the Global Viral 50 chart.

-In 2023, Abdelhamid released the EP From Gaza, with Love.
+In 2023, Saint Levant released the EP From Gaza, with Love.
 He was named among the 2023 "Men of the Year" by GQ Middle East.
 In 2024, he signed with Universal Arabic Music (UAM) and released, together with MC Abdul, "Deira", a song in the chaabi musical style of Algiers dedicated to his father's hotel in Gaza, which went destroyed in an Israeli bombing in January 2024 during Israel's war on Gaza; the song featured as the title track on his debut album Deira, containing duets with other artists like Cheb Bilal and Kehlani.
 Saint Levant performed at Coachella 2024, using his performance to bring awareness to the ongoing war taking place in Gaza.
 The following 22 May, he was part of the lineup of a Palestine charity concert at Zénith Paris, whose revenue was destined to Medical Aid for Palestinians.